kristinemlarson/gnssrefl/docs/use_cases/use_mat2.md

 **Analyze a Fuller Dataset**

 Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
-Run <code>make_json_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angles limits, RH limits.
-Set the NReg to be the same as the RH limits).
+Run <code>gnssir_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angles limits, RH limits).

 Make SNR files using <code>rinex2snr</code>.
 Then compute reflector heights:

-<code>gnssir mat2 2017 1 -year_end 2021 -doy_end 365</code>
+<code>gnssir mat2 2017 1 -year_end 2021 -doy_end 365 -newarcs T</code>

 This command would analyze all the data from 2017-2021.
 Use <code>daily_avg</code> to create a daily average.
 Play with the inputs (median filter value, number of required RH to compute a reliable average) to make sure